RoboSherlock/robosherlock_docs/source/install.rst

 Install and Setup
 =================

-.. note:: These installation instructions are for the core package of RoboSherlock.
+.. note:: The installation instructions are for the core package of RoboSherlock.
 This does NOT contain the knowledge-based reasoning mechanisms and the question-answering implemented.
-These will be released as a separate ROS package, in order to keep dependencies of the core package at a minimum.
+These will be released separately, in order to keep dependencies of the core package at a minimum.

 Recommended operating system is Ubuntu 14.04 LTS 64bit.
 The framew RoboSherlock comes as a ROS package, so you will need to install **ROS Indigo** (desktop full).